Mario Paint: Gameplay

-According to the manual, two parts of Mario Paint are meant to familiarize the user with the SNES mouse: the title screen, where users can click on each of the logo text for "surprise[s]" to occur and a fly-swatting mini-game named Gnat Attack, where the player swats 100 insects before fighting a boss named King Watinga.
-The mini-game has three levels, and after they are completed, the game starts over with the enemies swarming in and attacking at faster speed.
-Content creation features of the program include a drawing board, "Animation Land", a music composition feature, and a coloring book.
+According to the manual, two parts of Mario Paint are meant to familiarize the user with the SNES Mouse: the title screen, where users can click on each letter in the logo and each element on the screen to prompt a respective Easter egg; and a fly-swatting minigame, "Gnat Attack", where the player must swat 100 insects before fighting a boss named King Watinga.
+The minigame has three levels, and after they are completed, the game starts over with the enemies swarming in and attacking at faster speed.
+Content creation features of the program include a drawing board, a coloring book, an animation tool (called "Animation Land"), and a music composer.
 Collages can be saved at a time in the program to be loaded at later usage of the software or recorded to VCR.
 In the coloring book, the user can color-in and edit four pre-made black-and-white drawings, including one featuring Yoshi and Mario, another featuring various animals, a greeting card, and an underwater scene.